apache/accumulo-website/_docs-2-0/getting-started/clients.md

 Durability can be set in multiple ways:

 1. The default durability of a table can be set in the Accumulo shell
-2. When creating a [Connector], the default durability can be overridden using `withBatchWriterConfig()` or by setting [batch.writer.durability] in `accumulo-client.properties`.
+2. When creating a [AccumuloClient], the default durability can be overridden using `withBatchWriterConfig()` or by setting [batch.writer.durability] in `accumulo-client.properties`.
 3. When a BatchWriter or ConditionalWriter is created, the durability settings above will be overridden by the `BatchWriterConfig` that is passed in.